 If you hold dual registration as a nurse and a midwife, both codes apply to you.

 Yes.
-The NMBA codes are used in the regulation of all nurses and midwives in Australia and therefore all nurses and/or midwives must comply with the code.
+The NMBA codes are used in the regulation of all nurses and midwives in Australia and therefore all nurses and/or midwives must comply with the codes.
 Most organisations also have their own code of conduct to which employees must comply for employment and industrial purposes.

 Yes.
 The principles of the codes apply to all types of nursing and midwifery practice in all contexts.
 This includes any work where a nurse and/or midwife uses nursing and/or midwifery skills and knowledge, whether paid or unpaid, clinical or non-clinical.
 This includes work in the areas of clinical care, clinical leadership, clinical governance responsibilities, education, research, administration, management, advisory roles, regulation or policy development.
-The code also applies to all settings where a nurse and/or midwife may engage in these activities, including face-to-face, publications, or via online or electronic means.
+The codes also apply to all settings where a nurse and/or midwife may engage in these activities, including face-to-face, publications, or via online or electronic means.